Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Introduction

 For undirected MWC, we prove a near linear lower bound for weighted graphs, giving us tight upper and lower bounds (Section~\ref{sec:mwclb}).
 For undirected unweighted graphs, we adapt the lower bound in~\cite{korhonen2017,drucker2014} for detecting copies of 6-cycles in a graph to give a $\Omega(\sqrt{n}/\log n)$ lower bound for MWC --- this lower bound also applies to any $(2-\epsilon)$ approximation (matching the result in~\cite{frischknecht2012}).
 We also give a $(2- (1/g))$-approximation algorithm for undirected unweighted MWC running in $\tilde{O}(\sqrt{n}+D)$ rounds (Section~\ref{sec:approxundirmwcub}), which significantly improves on the $(2- (1/g))$-approximation algorithm of~\cite{peleg2013girth} which has round complexity $\tilde{O}(\sqrt{ng}+D)$; here $g$ is the length of the MWC.
 We also give a $(2+\epsilon)$-approximation algorithm for undirected weighted MWC, which has sublinear round complexity when $D$ is $\tilde{o}(n^{3/4})$.
+Our recent paper~\cite{mwcarxiv} presents additional results for approximation, including a lower bound of $\tilde{\Omega}(\sqrt{n})$ for arbitrarily large constant approximation, and a sublinear $\tilde{O}(n^{2/3}+D)$ algorithm for $(2+\epsilon)$-approximate undirected weighted MWC that significantly improves on the result presented in this paper.